 One of the benefits of pureeing, as opposed to using whole, diced, or halved tomatoes, is that you don’t have to remove the skin!
 Ahh, life just became so much simpler.

-I use my food processor.
-I have also used my ordinary blender.
-Both work just fine.
+I used to use my food processor.
+I have also used an ordinary blender.
+Now I exclusively use my Blendtec blender (I love that thing– it will even grind wheat!)
 Puree the tomatoes completely.
 This goes pretty quickly for fresh tomatoes, and takes more time for frozen tomatoes.
 In fact, if your tomatoes are still icy, you will get what looks like a pink tomato sherbet (since they will get lots of air mixed in from blending for that long).

 The first image is frozen tomato puree and the second is fresh tomato puree.